open-AIMS/GBR-reef-guidance-assessment/README.md

 ## Manual steps

-Once the layers have been added, create an MBTiles file with:
+In QGIS, once the raster layers have been added, create an MBTiles file with:

 Processing Toolbox -> Raster Tools -> Generate XYZ tiles (MBTiles)